tyalie/pyMobirAir-v4l2/README.md

 ### Notes

+> [!NOTE]
+> See the "notes" branch for my WIP write-up on this project.

 1. A cold start of the camera requires about a minute until the temperature stabilizes consistently.
 Before that point the measured temperature will fall rapidly into impossible ranges (e.g. negative °C) and return into a feasible range during each